jantman/awslimitchecker/docs/source/internals.rst

 :py:class:`~awslimitchecker.trustedadvisor.TrustedAdvisor`, it passes in the ``self.services`` dictionary of all services and limits.
-At initialization time, :py:class:`~awslimitchecker.trustedadvisor.TrustedAdvisor` iterates all services and limits, looking for limits with ``ta_service_name`` and ``ta_limit_name`` attributes that are not None.
-If they are found, they are used to populate a dictionary (``svc_limit_mapping``) that maps the TrustedAdvisor service and limit names to :py:class:`~.AwsLimit` instances to update.
-Any limits which have these attributes set are updated from the TrustedAdvisor check matching them, instead of the one matching the name of the service and limit.
-Otherwise, as long as the service and limit name strings match between awslimitchecker and the Trusted Advisor API response, the limits will be automatically found and updated.
+At initialization time, :py:class:`~awslimitchecker.trustedadvisor.TrustedAdvisor` iterates all services and limits, and builds a new dictionary mapping the limit objects by the return values of their :py:meth:`~awslimitchecker.limit.AwsLimit.ta_service_name` and :py:meth:`~awslimitchecker.limit.AwsLimit.ta_limit_name` properties.
+This allows limits to override the Trusted Advisor service and limit name that their data comes from.
+In the default case, their service and limit names will be used as they are set in the awslimitchecker code, and limits which have matching Trusted Advisor data will be automatically populated.

 Service API Limit Information
 -----------------------------